sweing/localproof/README.md

 **Proof of Presence and Location Using ESP32 Devices**

 This project uses ESP32 microcontrollers to generate cryptographic proof of presence and location, creating a new unique QR code every 30 seconds.
+Time synchronization is handled through the GPS module, enabling completely offline operation.
 It combines hardware (ESP32), backend (Flask), and frontend (Leaflet.js) to create a seamless experience for tracking and validating device locations.

 The website is hosted at [localproof.org](https://localproof.org/).